galah-group/galah-updater/docs/DiscoveryProtocol2.md

 ### DOS

-Because Galah-Installer uses HTTP for its communication with the outside world, it may be vulnerable to a man-in-the-middle attack where the attacker DoS's the program by sending a massive file from a request.
-Therefore maximum file sizes should be strictly enforced.
+Because Galah-Installer uses HTTP for its communication with the outside world, it may be vulnerable to a man-in-the-middle attack where the attacker DoS's the program by sending an HTTP response that is super massive and fills up the file system.
+This attack vector is unlikely as it requires strong access to the network, however, it can be mitigated through the use of a paranoid HTTP library.

 ### Compromised Private Key